Sample Collection Process

 What Happens to

-Due to the sensitive nature of drug testing and the physical requirements for an athlete during sample collection, there are additional considerations for minor athletes, as well as athletes with disabilities.
+Due to the sensitive nature of drug testing and the physical requirements for an athlete during sample collection, there are additional considerations for minor athletes, as well as athletes with impairments.

 Minor Athletes Sample Collection Information